 A guide to cultural and spiritual awareness, from various sources.
 This is Version 2 which is much improved.

 Counselling Transgendered, Transsexual, And Gender-Variant Clients

 A guide for counsellors from Journal of Counselling & Development 2002.

 A guide to various different clinical conditions showing their signs and symptoms, and their treatment options.

 This is a radio programme first broadcast on BBC Three Counties Radio round about the end of June 2014.

-A radio programme broadcast on Radio 4 on 12 December 2014.
-This is a mp3 file of 28MB size.
+A radio programme broadcast on BBC Radio 4 on 12 December 2014.

 A revealing series which goes inside the Charing Cross Gender Identity Clinic in Hammersmith, London – the largest and oldest in the world – to explore the condition of gender dysphoria.
 This programme discusses trans-men.